stellaraedotdev/StellaraeSecure/SECURITY.md

 - If you are able, please mark the email as URGENT if the vulnerability is believed to pose an immediate credible threat.

 ### Life or death?
-If the issue is really that severe, or if you are privacy-concious you can use our public PGP key found on [our website](stellarae.dev/security/keys/reporting_key) for extra encryption and include your public key as an attachment named {YOUR_EMAIL_HERE}_PGP.{format, .PEM preffered}
+If the issue is really that severe, or if you are privacy-conscious you can use our public PGP key found on [our website](https://stellarae.dev/security/keys/reporting_key) for extra encryption and include your public key as an attachment named {YOUR_EMAIL_HERE}_PGP.{format, .PEM preferred}
 If you are a StellaraeSecure member an option to link a key to your account for automatic encryption will soon be available to secure communications automatically.